TheJuki/KFormMaster/README.md

 </LinearLayout>
 ```

-2. Add the Form Elements programmatically in your activity
+* Step 2.
+Add the Form Elements programmatically in your activity
 ```kotlin
 // initialize variables
  mFormBuilder = FormBuildHelper(this, object : OnFormElementValueChangedListener {